thfa/llmmap/README.md

 Type natural language descriptions like:
 - "The largest country in South America"
-- "Island nation shaped like a boot"
-- "Country that borders both France and Germany"
+- "Country that borders both France and Portugal"

 Press Enter or click "Find Country" to see results highlighted on the map.